PLEASE NOTE THE INFO BELOW DATES FROM 2007!

 Whats it feel like to foilboard: If you have ridden bottomless (we mean bottomless) powder snow then you begin to see why we are so stoked on foilboarding, its something like powder but different again, way more precise and with way less resistance or friction.
 It also lets you alter your ride height so you can fly high or fly low !
 Try to imagine a futuristic flying skateboard, incredibly responsive to your every tiny input yet super relaxing and comfortable.
 Theres no friction, no pounding through chop and no noise apart from the trickle of water past the foil !
 You do have to get the balance and stance right, but once you have a good go on the foilboard we guarantee you will be as stoked as we are on its unique sensation.

 Footstraps or bindings: Same as with normal kiteboards using bindings allows for more aggressive riding, whereas using footstraps generally means a more relaxed and convenient experience.
 Carafinos refined dynamics with light carbon build allow comfortable kiting with straps so opening foilboarding to the masses.
 For motorised towing or surfkiting we reccomend snowboard kick in bindings and a flotation vest.
 Its a lot more difficult to use straps behind a ski than it is under a kite.
 We use flow brand bindings and boots for towing.
 Before you go into breaking or big surf consider very carefully what you will do if things go pear shaped.
 Footnote surfing without straps is nice but risks the foil getting away/coming back badly!

 Is it dangerous: Its obvious there is a risk foilboarding, but its easy to manage.
 From the limited reports out there we dont know of any radically unexpected incidents.
 The closest we came to hurting ourselves was by trying to go too fast too soon, skim over shallows or do jumps before skills were up to it, subsequently almost twisting our ankles off and copping a foil chop.
 Funny that.
-The foilboard works from a surpisingly low speed and high speed brings with it higher risk so the short answer is just go at a pace you can handle and stick to deep water.
+The foilboard works from a surpisingly low speed and high speed brings with it higher risk so the answer is just go at a pace you can handle and stick to deep water to minimize danger!

 How do you start: You need to be in chest deep water to avoid catching the foil on the bottom as you start, then apart from being more careful than usual its all pretty standard, the key is to do everything slowly and gradually at first, letting the foil guide you rather than trying to edge or fight it.
 As you go from walking to jogging pace you will be able to lean back to make the foil lift you out of the water.